JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ## Native

-On generic Native platform we don't have luxury to use someone's implementation, so we will write one by ourselves.
-I won't explain implementation details here, but it's pretty straightforward and follows Base64 format description without any optimizations:
+On the generic Native platform we don't have the luxury to use someone else's implementation, so we will have to write one ourselves.
+I won't explain the implementation details here, but it's pretty straightforward and follows Base64 format description without any optimizations:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">